Alok-2004/mail_service/README.md

 # Email Sending Application

-A modern Node.js application for sending automated emails using Nodemailer and Mailgen.
+A modern Node.js application(Backend) for sending automated emails using Nodemailer and Mailgen.

 ## Description